Agence Ecofin

 Agence Ecofin is an information agency specializing in public management and the African economy.

 History

 The Agence Ecofin was founded in 2010 in Geneva to meet a growing need for sectoral and specialized information on African economies.
 The agency's website was launched in June 2011.

 Activities

 The Ecofin Agency presents, on a web platform, several daily news feeds on strategic economic sectors for the African continent: Public management, Finance, Agriculture and Agro-industry, Electricity, Hydrocarbons, Mines, Telecom, Communication, etc.

 Audience

 The Ecofin Agency receives an average of 2 million visits per month (Webalizer) for 260,000 unique visitors.
 The agency's daily letters have 54,000 subscribers.
-The agency's information is also available on smartphone or tablet applications (Apple and Android), as well as on social networks Facebook and Twitter.
+The agency's information is also available on smartphone or tablet applications (Apple and Android), as well as on social networks like Facebook and Twitter.